Puppet Master (film): Plot

-That night, Theresa the housekeeper attends to the fire and is attacked by Pinhead with a poker, fulfilling Dana's fortune for her.
-Gallagher's body has moved to a chair which Megan finds, causing her to faint; Alex attends to her while the others return the body to the casket.
-After Blade finds protective spells on Alex and Dana's rooms, he moves on to Carissa and Frank's, who are having very loud sex and disrupting Alex and Dana's sleep.
+That night, Pinhead kills the Gallaghers’ housekeeper, Teresa, with a fireplace poker while she tends to the fireplace; as foreseen by Dana.
+Megan finds Gallagher's body upright in a chair and faints.
+Alex attends to her while the others return the body to the casket.

+Another animated figure, Blade, is foiled by protective magic spells on Alex and Dana's rooms.
+It moves on to Carissa and Frank's room, where the couple is having very loud sex and disrupting Alex and Dana's sleep.
 Two more puppets, Tunneler and Leech Woman, enter.
-Tunneler kills Carissa by drilling into her face when she inspects a noise coming from under the bed and Leech Woman regurgitates leeches onto Frank, who's tied to the bed, draining his blood.
-Returning from a walk, Dana finds Gallagher's body in her room and she is attacked by Pinhead, who breaks her leg.
-Pinhead chases her and repeatedly strangles and punches her until she manages to knock him away and crawl to the elevator, only to have her throat slit by Blade, fulfilling her fortune.
+Tunneler kills Carissa when she investigates a noise under the bed.
+Frank, left bound and blindfolded by Carissa, becomes the victim of Leech Woman’s leeches.

+Dana finds Gallagher's body in her room.
+She is attacked by Pinhead, who breaks her leg.
+Pinhead continues to assault her until she casts him aside and crawls to the elevator, where Blade fatally slashes her throat.

-Alex suffers more nightmares, eventually woken by Megan, who shows him Toulon's diary and tells him that Neil found Toulon's secret to reanimation.
-Alex has a vision of Neil and they rush downstairs to escape but find the bodies of Dana, Frank and Carissa sitting around the dining table accompanied by the newly resurrected Neil.
-He explains that while he did commit suicide, he used Toulon's secrets to become reanimated himself in an effort to become immortal.
-He reveals that he killed Megan's parents and expresses disgust for the puppets, violently throwing Jester, now satisfied to have human puppets to experiment with.
-The other puppets witness this and descend on Neil; Tunneler takes out his legs and Blade pins him down while Leech Woman regurgitates a leech into his mouth and Pinhead finally breaks his neck.
-The next day, Megan sees Alex off and as she ascends the stairs, she brings Dana's stuffed dog Leroy to life.
+Alex suffers several nightmares.
+Megan wakes him and shows him Toulon's diary.
+She says that Neil found Toulon's secrets of animation.
+Alex has a vision of Neil.
+They rush downstairs to escape but find the bodies of Dana, Frank and Carissa in chairs around the dining table with Neil, revivified.
+Neil explains that his suicide was a necessary step in his plan, using Toulon's secrets to reanimate himself and become immortal.
+He reveals that he killed Megan's parents to gain full access to the inn.
+He expresses disgust for the animated puppets, and announces his intent to continue his experiments with human bodies.
+The puppets turn on Neil.
+Tunneler destroys Neil’s legs.
+Blade pins him down while Leech Woman regurgitates a leech into his mouth.
+Pinhead breaks Neil’s neck.

+The next day, Megan sees Alex off.
+Dana's taxidermized dog Leroy begins to walk on its own, revealing Megan has reanimated it.